rschristopher/ischristtrue.com/src/modern-views/justification.md

-St Symeon continue with commentary that is apt today even in reformed theology about justification and orthodox synergy,
+St. Symeon's commentary is apt today even in reformed theology about justification and orthodox synergy, e.g.,

 !!! quote "St. Symeon the New Theologian"